subtapuk/worker-survey-docs/source/includes/_question.md

 ```

 This endpoint should be called on opening of the survey to begin a survey execution.
 Make sure to save survey_execution_id
-in session storage to capture all answers within a single session - user_id is intended to be persisted between survey
+in session storage to capture all answers within a single session - user_guid is intended to be persisted between survey
 executions, i.e. in local storage.

 Some notes on the returned questions: